Don't Doubt Your Horses is a participatory art project that encourages people to make horses.

 - 2021 - Presented "Don't Doubt Your Horses" in the historic and barnlike Masters Social Hall being renovated by the Laura Ingalls Wilder Museum in Walnut Grove, Minnesota.

-- 2022 - Presented the exhibition at the Marshall-Lyon County Library.
+- 2022 - Presented the exhibition at the Marshall-Lyon County Library, working in partnership with the Southwest Minnesota Arts Council.

 - 2022 - Created a horse drawing corral.
-Presented the exhibition at Springboard for the Arts in St. Paul.
+Presented the first urban exhibition at Springboard for the Arts in St. Paul.

 Check out a visualization of the artist's ongoing love of interactive and public participatory art.
 I love the video of impromptu tour guides Savanna and Rocky at the Pearson Lakes Art Center exhibition.